Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 </Project>
 ```

 As an example, see the [Template](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/template/Azure.Template/tests/Azure.Template.Tests.csproj#L15) project.
+If you create a new project from the template, the Test Framework will be already referenced.

 ## Sync-async tests

-The test framework provides the ability to write tests using async client methods and automatically run them using sync overloads.
-To write sync-async client tests, inherit from `ClientTestBase` class and use the `InstrumentClient` method to wrap your client into a proxy class that automatically forwards async calls to their sync overloads.
+The Test Framework provides the ability to write tests using async client methods and automatically run them using sync overloads.
+This means that you don't need to duplicate tests to cover calling both the sync and async overloads of service client methods.
+To write sync-async client tests, inherit from `ClientTestBase` class and use the `InstrumentClient` method to wrap your client into a proxy class.
+This proxy class will automatically forward async calls to their sync overloads for the sync version of the test. `ClientTestBase` defines two TestFixtures - one for sync tests and one for async tests.

 ``` C#
 public class ConfigurationLiveTests: ClientTestBase